nim-lang/nimble/readme.markdown

 one.
 * `--with-dependencies` - Clones for develop also the dependencies of the packages for which the develop command is executed.
+* `--develop-file` - Changes the name of the develop file which to be manipulated.
+It is useful for creating a free develop file which is not associated with any project intended for inclusion in some other develop file.

-The options for manipulation of the develop files could be given only when executing `develop` command from some package's directory and they work only on the project's develop file named `nimble.develop` and not on free develop files intended only for inclusion.
+The options for manipulation of the develop files could be given only when executing `develop` command from some package's directory unless `--develop-file` option with a name of develop file is explicitly given.

 Because the develop files are user-specific and they contain local file system paths they **MUST NOT** be committed.